minte9/python-pages/main/basics/print/exercises/readme.md

-### Exercises / Hello World
+### Exercises / Print

-1. Create a variable a and give it a value.
-2. What happens when you type a statement?
-3. Give an example of using the repetion operator.
+1. Display 'Hello World' in Python.
+2. Why is recommended to make mistakes on purpose?